Admission Application Steps

 - Personal Statement of Intent (Questions prompts below and within the application.)

-- Names of two individuals who will submit recommendation letters for you.
+- Name of at least one individual (up to two) who will submit a recommendation letter for you.
 The application system will prompt you for the name, title, and email address of each recommender.
-The application system will then send the individuals listed a personalized email for uploading the recommendation.
+The application system will then send the individual(s) listed a personalized email for uploading the recommendation.